-Explanation: Establishing a process to select and acquire instructional technology requires strong leadership and careful consideration of the types of devices to purchase given the degree of broadband access, available budget, student needs, and device use policies.
+Explanation: Establishing a process to select and acquire instructional technology requires strong leadership and careful consideration of the types of devices to purchase given the degree of broadband access, available budget, student needs, equity, and device use policies.
 In addition, schools must consider the appropriateness and quality of instructional technology, and evaluate the degree to which online curricula are aligned with standards and objectives.
 Schools and/or districts should implement a process that includes developing a technology needs assessment and instructional technology plan, providing training and support to use technological tools and programs effectively, and educating stakeholders about safe and responsible technology use.

 Questions: Does your school have an instructional technology plan?
-Has a needs assessment been conducted to determine instructional technology selection?
+Has a needs assessment been conducted to determine instructional technology needs and selection?
+What gaps exist and how can the school increase access to the up-to-date tools necessary for high quality instruction?
+What is the level of device and broadband access students experience at home?
 What types of instructional teams should select digital tools, and are these teams familiar with how to select appropriate technology and online curricula?
 What level of broadband access is ideal for digital tool use in schools and in students' homes?
 How many devices are ideal for student learning?
-How can bring-your-own device policies enhance digital learning, and what are the pitfalls of these types of policies?
+How can bring-your-own device policies enhance digital learning, and what are the equity problems of these types of policies?
 Is teacher technology professional development personalized, sustained, and job-embedded?
 Do all stakeholders (including parents) participate in appropriate technology training?
 How can the school take steps to educate the community about safe and responsible technology use?